 Because of the loss of sensation in the foot, a person with diabetes is less likely to realise when they’ve injured their foot, as they may not feel the pain.
 This means they are less likely to notice and treat an injury, allowing it to progress to a more serious, advanced stage.

-The most common of these problems is the Diabetic Foot Ulcer, which is a wound occurring on the foot, commonly caused by a lack of sensation and/or poor blood supply in a person with diabetes.
+The most common of these problems is the diabetes-related foot ulcer, which is a wound occurring on the foot, commonly caused by a lack of sensation and/or poor blood supply in a person with diabetes.

-Simple steps you can take daily to significantly reduce your risk of foot problems
+Daily steps you can take to reduce your risk

 Check your feet daily